myersm0/montre/docs/DEVELOPMENT.md

 ### Phase 3b: Computational parallelism (rayon) ✓

-- [x] Index merge operations (`merge_from` on InMemoryInverted, InMemoryForward, InMemorySpans, InMemoryLexicon)
+- [x] Index merge operations (`merge_from` on InMemoryInverted, InMemorySpans, InMemoryLexicon)
-- [x] Parallel build: per-file IndexSink construction via `build_from_directory`
+- [x] Parallel build: per-file IndexSink construction via `build_from_directory_streaming`
-- [x] `CorpusBuilder::from_directory` parallel constructor
+- [x] `CorpusBuilder::from_directory` parallel constructor (streaming)
-- [x] Multi-component parallel build (components built in parallel, files within each in parallel)
+- [x] Multi-component build (components built sequentially, files within each in parallel)
 - [x] Document-parallel sequence execution with range-restricted position lookups
 - [x] Adaptive dispatch heuristic (`benefits_from_parallel`)
 - [x] Parallel corpus deserialization (`rayon::join` for inverted index and lexicon; forward and spans are memory-mapped)
 - [x] Criterion benchmark suite (`montre-bench` crate)

-**Parallel build pipeline**
+**Build pipeline**

-The build pipeline uses a two-level parallelism strategy.
-At the outer level, `MultiCorpusBuilder` builds components in parallel via `rayon::par_iter`.
-At the inner level, `build_from_directory` processes each `.conllu` file independently:
+The build pipeline uses a two-level strategy.
+At the outer level, `MultiCorpusBuilder` builds components sequentially — each component is fully built, merged, and dropped before the next starts.
+This ensures that only one component's per-file sinks are in memory at a time.
+At the inner level, `build_from_directory_streaming` processes each `.conllu` file independently:

 1. Collect and sort file paths (deterministic ordering).
 2. `par_iter` over files: each thread opens, parses, and builds a complete per-file `IndexSink` (inverted index, forward index, spans, lexicon).
 3. Collect results in input order (rayon's `collect` preserves order).
-4. Sequential merge: iterate over per-file sinks, calling `merge_from` on the combined sink.
+4. Sequential merge: iterate over per-file sinks.
+For each sink, extract forward data via `take_forward()` and append to the `StreamingForwardWriter` (written to per-layer temp files), then merge the remaining indexes (inverted, spans, lexicon) into the combined sink via `merge_from`.

+The combined sink's `forward` field is `None` (created via `IndexSink::new_without_forward()`), so no forward data accumulates in memory during the merge.
+At write time, the `StreamingForwardWriter` reads each temp file one layer at a time, builds the MFWD flat format, and writes `forward.bin`.

 The merge step applies a position offset so that each file's token positions land at the correct global offset.
 This is inherently sequential — the offset depends on the accumulated token count — but it's fast relative to parsing.
-The index structures support efficient merging: roaring bitmaps shift and OR, forward index data copies at an offset, spans shift boundaries, and the lexicon takes the union of term sets.
+The index structures support efficient merging: roaring bitmaps shift and OR, spans shift boundaries, and the lexicon takes the union of term sets.

 Document ordering is deterministic: file paths are sorted before dispatch, and `par_iter().collect()` preserves input order regardless of thread scheduling.
 This guarantees identical corpus output on every build.